hamburger

 Mentioned below are the following documents required for a legal heir certificate:

-• Name of the deceased person
+• Name and death certificate of the deceased person

 • The name and relationship of the applicant with the deceased person

-• Residential address proof and signature of the applicant
+• Address proof of the deceased

 According to this Act, the viability of this will is justified if a testator was a competent person with mental soundness and is not minor.
 Considering all factors mentioned in the will, the Court ensures there isn't a fraudulent purpose or partial clause.